 The escape strategy is 'Stay Put Unless'.
-This means in the event of a fire in your maisonette you should evacuate.
+This means in the event of a fire in your Maisonette you should evacuate.
 If there is a fire elsewhere in the building you should stay put unless you are affected by fire, smoke or you have been advised by the emergency services to leave.

-Section number Section Area Individual Risk Level Section 6 External Envelope Traditional brick construction across 3 stories with a combination of steel roller shutters and acrylic signage to the ground floor commercial units on the front elevation.
-Trivial Section 7 Means of Escape from Fire The block has single direction means of escape that leads to a central enclosed protected staircase that provides a sufficient means of escape.
-Trivial

-Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wire or battery smoke alarms within each of the resident's flats, smoke alarms within resident's maisonettes are installed to a minimum of an LD3 Standard.
-Trivial Section 9 Emergency Lighting Provided to the deck access and protected staircase.
+Section number Section Area Individual Risk Level Section 6 External Envelope Traditional brick construction across 4 stories Trivial Section 7 Means of Escape from Fire The means of escape are protected to prevent the spread of fire and smoke.
+Ground floor maisonettes have independent access and egress to the dwellings at the front and rear of the block and do not have to Trivial access communal spaces to escape the premise.
+Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wire or battery smoke alarms within each of the resident's Maisonette, smoke alarms within resident's Maisonettes are installed to a minimum of an LD3 Standard.
+Trivial Section 9 Emergency Lighting provided to the deck access, landings and protected staircase.
 The premises have a sufficient emergency / escape lighting system in accordance with BS 5266.
-Trivial Section 10 Compartmentation The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire between dwellings.
-Tolerable Section 11 Fire Fighting Equipment The premises have no provisions for firefighting equipment.
+Trivial Section 10 Compartmentation The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire between dwellings and support the stay put unless policy.
+Trivial Section 11 Fire Fighting Equipment The premises have no provisions for firefighting equipment.
 Trivial Section 12 Fire Signage Appropriate signage is displayed.
 Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
 Trivial Section 14 Sources of Ignition The fixed electrical installation shall be tested every 5 years.
-It was noted that the last inspection was last completed 16/07/2022 Trivial Section 15 Waste Control Cleaning and caretaking Provisions operate at the blocks.
+It was noted that the last inspection was last completed 16/05/2025 and was deemed satisfactory Trivial

+Section 15 Waste Control Cleaning and caretaking Provisions operate at the blocks.
 Bins are stored within a dedicated bin store.
-Trivial

-Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
+Damaged refuse chute with hopper being detached and left on the deck access.
+Tolerable Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
 Trivial Section 17 Arson Prevention There have been no reported fire incidents since the last FRA.
 Trivial Section 18 Storage Arrangements Residents have access to storage cupboards within communal areas of the block.
 Residents are instructed not to bring LPG cylinders into the building.
 Trivial